JoeyDevelop/To-Do-List/README.md

 Current features:
  - Tabs open different body sections
  - Add tasks to inbox using form submit
- - Delete tasks
+ - Deleting tasks in one tab deletes them globally
  - Tasks automatically appear in daily and weekly tabs according to due date

  Upcoming features/Need to do:
- - Deleting task in one tab deletes it across all tabs
  - Add projects
  - Update about page
  - Better organize code